Bill Cassidy: 2014

 Cassidy ran for the U.S. Senate in the 2014 election, in which he was endorsed by Republican Senator David Vitter.

-He defeated three-term incumbent Democratic Senator Mary Landrieu in the run-off election held on Saturday, December 6, 2014, receiving 56% of the vote to Landrieu's 44%.
+He defeated incumbent Democratic Senator Mary Landrieu in a runoff election, receiving 56% of the vote to Landrieu's 44%.
 It was the first Republican victory for the seat since William P. Kellogg in 1883.

 2020

-Cassidy was reelected in 2020, and won every parish but one.
+Cassidy was reelected in 2020 with 59.32% of the vote.

 Tenure

 115th Congress

-On May 8, 2017, Cassidy appeared on Jimmy Kimmel Live! and discussed health care in the United States.
+On May 8, 2017, Cassidy appeared on Jimmy Kimmel Live! and discussed healthcare in the United States.
 He said that any legislation that he would support must meet the "Jimmy Kimmel test", namely: "Would a child born with congenital heart disease be able to get everything he or she would need in that first year of life?"
 Kimmel had earlier chastised Republicans for voting to repeal the Affordable Care Act and replace it with legislation that would not ensure protection for children such as his newborn, who was born with a heart defect that required immediate surgery.

 In September 2017, Cassidy and Lindsey Graham introduced legislation to repeal and replace the Affordable Care Act.
 The "Graham–Cassidy" bill would eliminate the ACA's marketplace subsidies, repeal the ACA's Medicaid expansion, and introduce a temporary block grant that would expire in 2026.
 The legislation would also impose a per-enrollee cap on Medicaid funding.
 The Kaiser Family Foundation noted that the legislation "would fundamentally alter the current federal approach to financing health coverage for more than 80 million people who have coverage through the ACA (Medicaid expansion or marketplace) or through the traditional Medicaid program."
-An analysis by the Center for Budget and Policy Priorities found that the legislation "would cut federal health care funding by $299 billion relative to current law" in the year 2027 alone and estimated that it would leave 32 million more Americans without health insurance.
+An analysis by the Center on Budget and Policy Priorities found that the legislation "would cut federal health care funding by $299 billion relative to current law" in the year 2027 alone and estimated that it would leave 32 million more Americans without health insurance.
 President Donald Trump endorsed the bill.

 The bill does not meet the "Jimmy Kimmel test", as it would allow states to eliminate requirements to cover children with conditions like that of Kimmel's child.
-Kimmel condemned Cassidy, calling him a liar, listed the health organizations that opposed Graham–Cassidy, and urged his viewers to contact their Congressional representatives about the legislation.
+Kimmel condemned Cassidy, calling him a liar, listed the health organizations that opposed Graham–Cassidy, and urged his viewers to contact their congressional representatives about the legislation.
 Cassidy responded to Kimmel, saying that Kimmel "doesn't understand" the legislation.
 Cassidy also said that under Graham–Cassidy, "more people will have coverage" than under the Affordable Care Act.
 According to the Washington Post fact checker, Cassidy "provided little evidence to support his claim of more coverage... the consensus [among health care analysts] is that his funding formula makes his claim all but impossible to achieve."

+116th Congress

+On February 5, 2020, Cassidy joined all Republican senators in voting to acquit Trump on both articles of impeachment in his first impeachment trial.